 Diagnosing mouth cancer

 Mouth cancer is diagnosed using a number of tests including:

-- Biopsy (a sample of suspect tissue is removed for examination in a laboratory)
+- biopsy (taking a sample of tissue for examination in a laboratory)

 - CT scan

 Test results can take a few days to come back.
 It’s natural to feel anxious waiting to get your results.
 It can help to talk to a close friend or relative about how you’re feeling.
 You can also contact the Cancer Council on 13 11 20 and speak with a cancer nurse.

 How mouth cancer can spread

 The membranes of the mouth, nose and throat are lined with flat, firm cells called squamous cells.
 Most mouth cancers originate in these surface cells.
 Without treatment, squamous cell carcinoma can spread into deeper tissue, including muscle and bone, or to the throat or lymph glands in the neck.
 Mouth cancer can also migrate to other parts of the body if it accesses the bloodstream or lymphatic system, so it’s important to diagnose and treat it early.

 Treatment for mouth cancer